 - Intoxication: Six

-People abuse alcohol for a variety of reasons, ranging from social acceptance to pain relief and self-medicating a mental health disorder like depression or anxiety.
-In addition, research indicates genetic factors make up about half the risk of alcohol addiction.
-Scientists are hopeful that pinpointing the area of the brain that responds to alcohol will ultimately lead to more effective treatments for alcohol addiction.
+People abuse alcohol for a variety of reasons.
+This ranges from social acceptance to pain relief and self-medicating a mental health disorder like depression or anxiety.
+Research indicates genetic factors make up about half the risk of alcohol addiction.
+Finding the area of the brain that responds to alcohol will ultimately lead to more effective treatments for alcohol addiction.

 Am I an Alcoholic?

 Symptoms of alcohol addiction can be physical or psychological in nature.
 They depend on how much alcohol you abuse and how long you’ve been alcohol dependent.
-Consider an inpatient alcohol treatment center if you can relate to any of these:
+A person may want to consider an inpatient alcohol treatment center if they can relate to any of these: